RBVI/ChimeraX/docs/devel/core.rst

 and tool registration.

-In additons to the core functionality, there are the :doc:`tools` that use the core, and the :doc:`applications` that bundle the functionality.
+In additons to the core functionality, there are the :doc:`bundles` that use the core, and the :doc:`applications` that use the functionality.

 .. note::